Tamiflu: Flu season causes shortage | WFTV

 Read: Centra Care sees record number of Central Florida flu cases

-A spokesperson for Centra Care said they saw a record number of flu cases in Orlando, Wednesday with 291 flu cases.
+A spokesperson for Centra Care said they saw a record number of flu cases in Orlando on Wednesday with 291 flu cases.

+Mother Marissa Sgambati said she had to travel from Orlando to Titusville to find one of the last bottles of Tamiflu for her daughter.

+"Between the Tampa market, up into the Orlando market, Lake County, Orange County, Seminole County -- it was just very challenging," Sgambati said.

 The Florida Department of Health said flu activity rose sharply from Jan.
 14 to Jan.
 20 and was above peak activity in the previous flu season.